 Before the mixing process of cement, some initial preparation should be done which is discussed below,

-Preparation of surface on which cement mix to be applied:
+Preparation of the surface on which cement mix is to be applied:

 - The surface to be repaired and on which the hydraulic cement mix is to be applied should be clean and dust-free.
 Oil, grease, dirt & loose particles will prohibit the cement from adhering to the surface adequately.